 The challenges facing international organizations and multinational corporations in negotiating across cultures and generating decisions that take into account the beliefs and values of people of diverse cultures and political systems.

 SOCI 5239 - Egypt in Transition

-Course exposes students to culture, history, religion, and politics of Egypt and the Middle East.
+Examination of culture, history, religion, and politics of Egypt and the Middle East.
 It explores sociological, historical, and cross-cultural forces shaping modern Egypt.

 SOCI 5330 - Cultural Study Abroad